 - Books that depict family members taking on roles and responsibilities.
-Examples include the Ready to Read titles, The Great Car Clean Out, Helping at the Marae, At the Market, and Simi - My responsibilities at home template (Appendix 14)
+Examples include the Ready to Read titles, MANDEDWONDENDENDWONDENDWONDENDWONDENDWONDENDWONDENDWONDENDWONDENDWONDENDWONDENDWONDENDWONDENDWONDENDWONDWONDENDWONDWONDENDWONDWONDENDWONDENDWONDWONDENDWONDENDWONDENDWONDENDWONDENDWONDENDWOND

-- Attitudes and values: showing care and concern for their whanau by taking on roles and responsibilities. - Health promotion: making a positive contribution to the wellbeing of their whānau.
+- Attitudes and values: showing care and concern for their whanau by taking on roles and responsibilities. - Health promotion: making a positive contribution to the wellbeing of their whanau.